Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 When Filebeat is reporting errors like: `Harvester could not be started on new file: /var/log/opentraffic/group-2_instance-1_traffic.log, Err: error setting up harvester: Harvester setup failed.
 Unexpected file opening error: file info is not identical with opened file.
 Aborting harvesting and retrying file later again`, it might be, that the registry is corrupt for any reason.
 When this happens, Filebeat basically stops for a second to send events, which may cause issues to stay real-time when running very high volume.
 If possible

+### Why only Administrators see JMS-Traffic?

+JMS requests are not controlled by the API-Manager, therefore there is no association with an organization and therefore the result cannot be restricted accordingly.
+If you want, you can disable the complete user authorization by setting the parameter: enableUserAuthorization to false.
+See here: https://github.com/Axway-API-Management-Plus/apigateway-openlogging-elk#customize-user-authorization

 ## Known issues
 N/A